filiphalys02/Spatial-database/README.md

-# Reopository created for the purpose of Spatial database course during studies
+# Repository created for the purpose of Spatial database course during studies

 ### Technologies used in the course:
 - SQL (PostgreSQL)